harunmansor/Hugo/content/posts/first.md

 In the Upgrade_Notice.pdf, there are several CVEs that are pending to upgrade which one vulnerability stands out :- [`CVE-2025-24071`](https://cti.monster/blog/2025/03/18/CVE-2025-24071.html) - Basically it exploits the trust between Windows Explorer and .library-ms file.
 Windows Explorer automatically parses .library-ms file to build virtual views.
 When a .library-ms file containing SMB path is compressed into a ZIP archive, and subsequently decompressed by someone in the network, the victim's hash will be captured as it is a part of the NTLM authentication.
 This means it will not work if NTLM authentication mechanism is not used in the environment.

 The exploit : https://www.exploit-db.com/exploits/52310
+This exploit will generate a specially crafted ZIP file meant to be decompressed by victim.

 ```bash
 ┌──(cresp0㉿kali)-[~/Downloads]